GoogleChrome/web.dev/src/site/content/en/metrics/tbt/index.md

 TTI considers a page "reliably interactive" if the main thread has been free of long tasks for at least five seconds.
-This means that three, 51 ms tasks spread out over 10 seconds can push back TTI just as far as a single 10-second long task&mdash;but those two scenarios would feet very different to a user trying to interact with the page.
+This means that three, 51 ms tasks spread out over 10 seconds can push back TTI just as far as a single 10-second long task&mdash;but those two scenarios would feel very different to a user trying to interact with the page.

 In the first case, three, 51 ms tasks would have a TBT of **3 ms**.
 Whereas a